mingey/nvim-dotfiles/README.md

 But keep in mind that this is the config of a non-programmer; I've just in the last week or two converted it over to Lua from VimScript; and I still only half-understand the whole thing.

-It gives plenty of error messages still (non-fatal...so far), and I couldn't tell you why what does work, works.
+Today I moved my whole configuration and vast array of plugins to mini.nvim and am blown away by its functionality and how quickly I was able to replicate -- error-free! -- just about everything I need in Neovim.
+(And also by how little I was actually using all the plugins I had!)

-In other words, feel free to use this, but understand that it's no kind of model for a correct (or even fully working) configuration.
+In other words, feel free to use this, but understand that, even though it's a lot sleeker and works better than it did before, it's no kind of model for a correct (or even fully working) configuration.
 Caveat Vim(tu)tor!